Once upon a time, in a kingdom renowned for great works of art,

 for in fact it was he who chose him for this quest and he has a story to tell.

-‘Long ago,’ King Leo begins, ‘this grand city was my kingdom in the South,
+‘Long ago,’ King Leo begins, ‘this splendid city was my kingdom in the South,

-until I was betrayed by a man whose loyalty I had no reason to doubt.
+till I was betrayed by a man who swore loyalty to me with his own mouth.

-The sorcerer was once my Grand Vizier and closer to me than any brother,
+The sorcerer was once my Grand Vizier and closer to me than a blood brother,

-but his grand ambitions took over and he began to see me as a bother.
+but his wicked ambitions took over and he began to see me a big bother.

-as he had a rich life full of honours that I gave him for every deed.
+as he had a rich life full of honours I gave him for every deed.

-He couldn’t openly replace me, so he planned to marry my daughter first,
+He couldn’t openly replace me, so he devised to marry my daughter first,

-but when he was rejected, he realised that his plan was not the best.
+but when he was rejected, he realised his plan was not the best.

-and through sorcery and madness he created a drama that was truly tragic.
+and through impious sorcery he created a drama that was truly tragic.

 He turned me into a lion which he said was most befitting of my station as king,

-and to punish my daughter he had her hands tied together with an iron ring.
+and to hurt my daughter he tied her hands together with an iron ring.

 but soon learnt he couldn’t rule a people who shunned him with a frown.